Body Image Therapy in Houston: Treating the Trauma Underneath

 But for women whose negative body image is rooted in trauma, working only at the level of thought often doesn’t reach what’s actually driving the distress.
 The disconnection from the body is not primarily a cognitive problem.
 It’s a nervous system problem, a relational problem, a safety problem.

 At Houston Healing Collective, our approach to body image therapy goes deeper.
-We work with the relationship between the body and the self — addressing shame at its roots, helping the nervous system find safety in physical experience, and working through the history that shaped a woman’s relationship with her own body in the first place.
+Our eating disorder therapists help you rebuild your relationship with your body — addressing shame at its roots, helping the nervous system find safety in physical experience, and working through the history that shaped a woman’s relationship with her own body in the first place.

 This includes trauma-focused approaches like EMDR and IFS-informed therapy — which address the specific experiences and beliefs that created the disconnection — alongside somatic and body-based practices that help rebuild a felt sense of safety in the body itself.
 Trauma-informed yoga is part of this work for many clients, offering a way back into physical experience that is invitational rather than demanding.